 JHOVE Product Board

-OPF members and software supporters are eligible to join the JHOVE Product Board to steer its roadmap and prioritise development activity.
+OPF members are eligible to join the JHOVE Product Board to steer its roadmap and prioritise development activity.

 Members have access to content which is not available publicly.